tkvarun35/WP-project/README.md

 ## Prerequisites

-To execute this Bash script, ensure that your system has Bash installed.
+*[To execute this Bash script, ensure that your system has Bash installed.]
+*[Ensure that Port 80 is available on your system.]

 ## Installation